asjosik1991/lattice-symmetries/python/tutorial.md

 assert expr == expr2 #we check that the expressions are equal

 # Construct the Hamiltonian
-hamiltonian = ls.Operator(basis, expr)
+hamiltonian = ls.Operator(expr, basis)

 # Diagonalize the Hamiltonian using ARPACK.
-The fast matrix-vector multiplication of `lattice-symmetries` will be used
+The fast matrix-vector multiplication of `lattice-symmetries` will be used,
+#because hamiltonian is a lattice-symmetry operator
 eigenvalues, eigenstates = scipy.sparse.linalg.eigsh(hamiltonian, k=1, which="SA")
 print("Ground state energy is {}".format(eigenvalues[0]))
 assert np.isclose(eigenvalues[0], -18.06178542)

+#Here we used a symmetry adapted basis, and therefore we were restricted to a specific sector of the total Hilbert space.
+#Since the considered system is relatively small, we can make the diagonalization in the full basis and check that we chose the right sector.

+new_basis = ls.SpinBasis(
+	number_spins=number_spins,
+	spin_inversion=-1,
+)
+new_basis.build()
+new_hamiltonian = ls.Operator(expr, new_basis)
+eigenvalues, eigenstates = scipy.sparse.linalg.eigsh(hamiltonian, k=1, which="SA")
+print("Ground state energy is {}".format(eigenvalues[0]))
+assert np.isclose(eigenvalues[0], -18.06178542)

+#Indeed, the outcome is the same within machine precision.
 ```

 ### More complicated ED